skytreader/.files/readme.markdown

 need to manually `source ~/.bashrc` (i.e., don't put those two lines in a script anymore).

+For a quick check on possibly-outdated bash functions, the `dfiles_ver` command is provided.

 # vim set-up on a new machine
 Assuming setup script for your distro has been run (it should install `vim` if it is not included by default), just copy the whole `vim` directory in